osuosl/osuosl-pelican/content/about/summary/students.rst

 Go to our `donation page`_ to find out more.

-.. _Employment: about/employment
+.. _Employment: /about/employment
-.. _Education and Events: about/education
+.. _Education and Events: /about/education
-.. _donation page: donate
+.. _donation page: /donate